 This little thing we have here has been fun.
-I get good response to most articles.
-I welcome all the comments and the off line e-mails that come my way.
+I get a good response to most articles.
+I welcome all the comments and offline e-mails that come my way.
 My original intent, which is to provoke thought and dialog, remains unchanged.
-This year, I have delved into areas not covered by the trade magazines, but do have at least some bearing on radio or radio related arts.
+This year, I have delved into areas not covered by the trade magazines, but do have at least some bearing on radio or radio-related arts.
 To that end, there have been several negative responses, which is fine.
 I don’t pretend to know everything, if you know more, then by all means, speak up.
 By and large, however, the majority of responses continue to be positive.

 So, I will continue to post about things in the coming year.
-If any of you have any suggestions or requests, shoot me an email of leave a comment.
+If any of you have any suggestions or requests, shoot me an email or leave a comment.

-I thought I’d take a few moment to explore the current trends and development in Terrestrial Broadcasting, AKA AM, FM, TV and Shortwave.
+I thought I’d take a few moments to explore the current trends and development in Terrestrial Broadcasting, AKA AM, FM, TV, and Shortwave.

 Clear Channel Communications RIFs employees